mhaugestad/interpretable_wordembedding_classifiers/README.md

 We can look at words that are close to the decision boundary.
-Here we find as hypothesised a set of words that are either not associated with either politics or sports, like *when* or *talking*, or associated with both, like *defence* or *hamilton (both formula one driver and name of several politicians*.
+Here we find as hypothesised a set of words that are either not associated with either politics or sports, like *credentials* or *barrles*, or associated with both, like *appeal* or *affected*.

 ```python